ravi7mech/yify_app/README.md

-# yify_app
-An Ionic Angular app to access YIFY API
+An Ionic Angular Yify Browser App to access YIFY API